jbristowe/writing/the-gold-standard-in-dotnet-development.md

 ### .NET Core 2.0

-The recent .NET Core 2.0 is a milestone release for .NET going forward and for backwards compatibility. .NET Core is now at almost feature parity with the .NET Framework - there are only about 43 APIs that aren't supported.
-Here are some major API pieces that were missing in .NET Core 1.X that are now back in 2.0 - the reasons to not upgrade to .NET Core 2.0 are getting slimmer.
+With the addition of both new and backward-compatible features, .NET Core 2.0 represents a significant release for Microsoft.
+Only 43 .NET APIs are not supported.
+This makes .NET Core 2.0 almost at feature-parity with .NET Framework 4.6.1.
+The reasons to not upgrade to .NET Core 2.0 are getting slimmer.

 ![](https://i.imgur.com/5VZW8bN.png)

-With .NET Core 2.0 & .NET Standard 2.0, there's also little need to worry about legacy code.
+With .NET Core 2.0 and .NET Standard 2.0, there's also little need to worry about legacy code.
 There are several attributes to .NET Core that make it well suited for transitioning from legacy code.
 Because .NET Standard 2.0 is at near API parity with .NET Framework 4.6.1, most applications can make use of code they already have.
 In addition, .NET Core includes a compatibility shim that allows projects to reference existing .NET Framework NuGet packages and projects.
 This means most packages on NuGet today are already compatible with .NET Core 2.x without the need to be recompiled.
-Having the ability to migrate existing applications to the next generation .NET, gives developers the freedom to write future proof code and move the business forward with minimal risk.
+Having the ability to migrate existing applications to the next generation of .NET gives developers the freedom to write future-proof code and move the business forward with minimal risk.

 ## XAML Standard

-[XAML](https://en.wikipedia.org/wiki/Extensible_Application_Markup_Language) at its core, is just a simple XML-based markup language.
-There was no hardcore syntax specifications and no one team at Microsoft really owned XAML.
-As a result, as more app platforms picked up XAML as the UI layer, XAML itself got a little morphed each time.
+At its core, [XAML](https://en.wikipedia.org/wiki/Extensible_Application_Markup_Language) is just a simple XML-based markup language.
+There are no hardcore syntax specifications and no one team at Microsoft really owns XAML.
+As a result, XAML morphed over time as more app platforms applied it as the UI layer.
 After all, it was up to the app platform's rendering engine to make sense of the XAML markup – so each one went a little in their own direction for maximum benefit.

 All this brings us to today – a fragmented XAML world.
 WPF, Silverlight, UWP and Xamarin.Forms all talk a slightly different dialect of XAML.
 Developers still love XAML and the core concepts along with tooling remain about the same – there are just those nagging differences in XAML markup across platforms.